rockkingjy/OpenTracker/readme.md

 **Attention!** OpenTracker is **NOT** designed just for tracking human beings as the demo images, it can track **everything**, even some special points!

+**2018/08/08 -- New features** Speed up with NEON, speed up from ~32FPS to ~42FPS on Jetson TX2 with scale one.

-**2018/08/06 -- New features** Speed up with SSE, speed up from 25FPS to 104FPS(quicker than matlab version) with scale one.
+**2018/08/06 -- New features** Speed up with SSE, speed up from ~86FPS to ~102FPS(quicker than matlab version) with scale one.

 **2018/07/07 -- New features** OpenTracker Implement Notes draft published!
 Check **notes/OpenTrackerNotes.pdf**.
 Complete version is comming!